isabella232/kubernetes-operator/docs/Aerospike-access-control.md

           - user-admin
 ```

-Apply the change:
+Save and exit the CR file, then use kubectl to apply the change.

 ```sh
 kubectl apply -f aerospike-cluster.yaml
 ```

-## Dropping a role
+## Remove a Role

-Remove the desired role from `roles` list under `aerospikeAccessControl`.
+Remove the desired role from the `roles` list under `aerospikeAccessControl`.
 Also remove this role from the `roles` list of all the users.

-Remove `profiler` role.
+Remove the `profiler` role.

 ```yaml
 apiVersion: asdb.aerospike.com/v1beta1